Cultivating exceptional legal talent that happens to be diverse

 Why We Serve

-Given that many young, diverse students have never been exposed to lawyers and might not consider a career in the legal profession, society as a whole suffers when these talented individuals choose to pursue other opportunities.
+Given that many young, low-income students have never been exposed to lawyers and might not consider a career in the legal profession, society as a whole suffers when these talented individuals choose to pursue other opportunities.
 In response to this need, a number of pipeline programs have evolved at the high school and undergraduate level to increase awareness of, and build interest in, careers in the legal profession.

 Lawyer Development